Close panel

 Impact of the transaction

-What authorizations does BBVA need to secure before moving ahead with the share exchange?
+What authorizations does BBVA need to secure before the share exchange?

 Extraordinary meeting of BBVA shareholders and regulatory approvals

-• The Spanish financial industry is fiercely competitive among large and small operators, including new entrants and fintech companies.
+• The Spanish financial sector is highly competitive due to the significant competition from larger and smaller operators, including new players and fintech companies.

 Does the operation involve any problems from a competition standpoint?